nutsoriginal/coupons/README.md

 mount Coupons::Engine => '/', as: 'coupons_engine'
 ```

-You can visit `/coupons` to access the dashboard.
+You can visit `/coupons` to access the dashboard or send JSON request.

 ## Creating coupons